rilianx/Research/papers/convexity_detection.md

 These components are typically approached separately: a **machine learning model** is first trained via a measure of predictive accuracy, and then its predictions are used as input into an **optimization algorithm** which produces a decision.

 In decision focused learning, the machine learning model is directly trained in conjunction with the optimization algorithm to produce high quality decisions.
+The main idea is to use a **continuous relaxation of the discrete problem** to propagate gradients through the optimization procedure.

+Standard measures of accuracy are not a reliable proxy for a predictive model’s utility in optimization, and our method’s ability to specify the true goal as the model’s training objective yields substantial dividends across a range of decision problems.